 Almost 100 years after Frank and L.E.
 Phillips completed their first oil well and 128 years after Continental Oil delivered its first can of kerosene in a horse-drawn wagon, Phillips Petroleum Company and Conoco Inc. combined to form an energy industry giant.
 The two historic companies created ConocoPhillips.

-The early business ventures that played important roles leading to today’s ConocoPhillips (and two oil museums) included successful companies like Transcontinental Oil & Transportation, 101 Ranch Oil, Marland Oil, and Continental Oil and Refining, to name a few.
+The early business ventures that played roles leading to today’s ConocoPhillips (and two oil museums) included successful companies like Transcontinental Oil & Transportation, 101 Ranch Oil, Marland Oil, and Continental Oil and Refining.
 After ConocoPhillips decided to separate its refining and marketing business, Phillips 66 debuted in May 2012 as an independent downstream energy company.

 August 31, 1850 – San Francisco Utility incorporates to manufacture Gas